-The region of Basilicata is probably the least known of all Italian regions and yet it sparkles with some real gems, like Maratea.
-Tucked between woods, mountains and the sea and looked over by the marble statue of Christ the Redeemer; this is a town where precious memories are just waiting to be made.
+The region of Basilicata is probably the least known of all Italian regions, and yet it sparkles with some real gems, like Maratea.
+Tucked between woods, mountains, and the sea and looked over by the marble statue of Christ the Redeemer, this is a town where precious memories are just waiting to be made.

 Let's start our journey...

-It is in the old town that you'll find the heart and soul of Maratea and wandering the lanes will reveal its secrets in languid style.
+It is in the old town that you'll find the heart and soul of Maratea, and wandering the lanes will reveal its secrets in languid style.

-You'll find breathtaking views suddenly appearing around corners, then a little family-run trattoria, shops filled with fascinating local products, salami, cheeses and so much more.
+You'll find breathtaking views suddenly appearing around corners, then a little family-run trattoria, shops filled with fascinating local products, salami, cheeses, and so much more.

-I warn you to avoid Panza though, their pastries are addictive—you could easily destroy a year of dieting in a few days of visiting Panza.
+I warn you to avoid Panza though; their pastries are addictive—you could easily destroy a year of dieting in a few days of visiting Panza.

-Days here are spent gasping at the views, eating, walking, chatting to the always friendly locals, eating, popping into the little churches and eating.
+Days here are spent gasping at the views, eating, walking, chatting to the always friendly locals, eating, popping into the little churches, and eating.

-It's a life that starts to become very addictive
+It's a life that starts to become very addictive.

-I love discovering them, stepping into the cool dark interiors and kneeling in prayer for a little while, often all alone.
-I find a great sense of peace like this, before stepping out into the bright sunlight and the loud, passionate life of southern Italy once again.
+I love discovering them, stepping into the cool, dark interiors, and kneeling in prayer for a little while, often all alone.
+I find a great sense of peace like this before stepping out into the bright sunlight and the loud, passionate life of southern Italy once again.

-The main piazza is the one with the town hall and fountain; there's a lovely bench under a big shady tree here, perfect to relax for a little while and chat with the elderly town folk who always congregate around mid-morning or in the late afternoon.
+The main piazza is the one with the town hall and fountain.
+There's a lovely bench under a big shady tree here, perfect to relax for a little while and chat with the elderly town folk.
+You'll find them catching up on the day's news around mid-morning or in the late afternoon.

 Pretty as a postcard, photos don't do it any justice at all.
 It reminds me a little of some of the Cinque Terre towns .

 The idea for the statue came about in the 1950s and was the idea of an industrialist from Piedmont; locals were divided—they either loved or hated the idea.
-Since those days things have changed and it is now a part of the town and loved by most.
+Since those days, things have changed, and it is now a part of the town and loved by most.

 Boat trips out to secret little beaches are easy to organize from the Maratea Marina.
-Most boat owners are happy to drop you off in your own secret little sandy cove and pick you up later in the day.
+Most boat owners are happy to drop you off in your own secret little sand cove and pick you up later in the day.